openmc-dev/openmc/docs/source/devguide/contributing.rst

 For non-trivial contributions, pull requests should not be merged for at least 36 hours to ensure that contributors in other timezones have time to review.
-Consideration should also be given to weekends and other holiday periods to ensure active committers have reasonable time to become involved in the discussion and review process if they wish.
+Consideration should be given to weekends and other holiday periods to ensure active committers have reasonable time to become involved in the discussion and review process if they wish.
+Any committer may request that the review period be extended if they are unable to review the change within 36 hours.

-The default for each contribution is that it is accepted once no committer has an objection.
-During review committers may also request that a specific contributor who is most versed in a particular area review the PR before it can be merged.
-Once all issues brought by committers are addressed it can be merged by any committer.
+During review, a committer may request that a specific contributor who is most versed in a particular area review the PR before it can be merged.

+A pull request can be merged by any committer, but only if no objections are raised by any other committer.
+In the case of an objection being raised, all involved committers should seek consensus through discussion and compromise.

 In the case of an objection being raised in a pull request by another committer, all involved committers should seek to arrive at a consensus by way of